- Texas Holdem For Dummies

 - Mental Technical Skills: Bluffing, Fold, Opponents & Table Selection

-In the beginning, you may feel a bit overwhelmed but once you start playing, you will get used to them relatively quickly because all in all they are quite simple (suggest you do practice in free play site as explained later).
+In the beginning, you may feel a bit overwhelmed but once you start playing, you will get used to them relatively quickly because all in all they are quite simple (suggest you practice on the free play site as explained later).

 Watch the below video to understand the action you should take in each position;